Coronavirus scare: Like PM Modi, why you should avoid celebrating holi

 "The world is battling COVID-19 Novel Corona Virus.
 The countries and medical fraternity are jointly making efforts to contain its spread.
 Keeping this in mind, this year, I will neither celebrate Holi nor organise Holi Milan.
 Stay safe, Stay Healthy," Nadda tweeted.

-Since the coronavirus outbreak is getting serious, it is advised to avoid Holi this year.
+With the fast oubreak of the novel virus, it is advised to avoid Holi this year.
 The most common method of coronavirus transmission seems to be through infected surfaces.
 So it is important to avoid touching, to wash hands repeatedly, and to avoid touching your own face with unwashed hands and avoid crowds as far as possible.

 So should people not celebrate Holi?

 Holi is an important festival for many and you cannot put your life on hold.
-Celebrate Holi, but maybe you should not celebrate it with funfare and large gathering but with close family and friends.
+Celebrate Holi, but maybe you should not celebrate it with much funfare and large gathering but with close family and friends.

 Will not celebrate Holi in view of COVID-19: J P Nadda, HM Amit Shah

-Holi celebrations involves gathering of people, smearing each other with colors and drench each other.
-It is celebrated in the open streets, open parks, outside temples and buildings.
-Being celebrated as the festival of Color, Holi is usually celebrated where thousands of people gather from all over the world.
+Holi is celebrated in the open streets, smearing each other with colors and drench each other.
+It is usually celebrated where thousands of people gather from all over the world.

 So, participating in Holi celebrations is nothing less than inviting danger.